grodansparadis/vscp-doc-spec/class2.measurement_str.md

   * 512-767 is mirrored to [CLASS1_MEASUREMENTX2](./class1.measurementx2.md)
   * 768-1023 is mirrored to [CLASS1_MEASUREMENTX3](./class1.measurementx3.md)
   * 1024-1279 is mirrored to [CLASS1_MEASUREMENTX4](./class1.measurementx4.md)
-  * Events with type >= 1270 are oinly available in Level II.
+  * Events with type >= 1270 are only available in Level II.

 Floating point numbers should be written as "2345.456" **NOT** as "2345,456" independent of locale and the maximum number can have 483 digits including a possible decimal point.